Certificate III in Engineering - Fabrication Trade (Heavy Fabrication)

-The nationally recognised Certificate III in Engineering Fabrication Trade (Heavy Fabrication) prepares you for a career as a metal fabricator or welder.
-Learn your trade in TAFE NSW simulated workshops and graduate with transferrable skills to use in industries like heavy transport, mining, ship building or bridge building.
+The nationally recognised Certificate III in Engineering - Fabrication Trade (Heavy Fabrication) prepares you for a career in the fabrication industry.
+Learn in simulated workshops and graduate with skills to use in industries like heavy transport, mining, ship building or bridge building.

 LEARN NEW SKILLS